-Cisco offers multiple hosted cloud solutions that are used by customers but are maintained, patched, and monitored by Cisco.
+Cisco offers multiple cloud-hosted services that are used by customers but are maintained, patched, and monitored by Cisco.

-The Cisco PSIRT responds to vulnerabilities in Cisco-hosted cloud solutions and works closely with the teams that own them.
+The Cisco PSIRT responds to vulnerabilities in Cisco cloud-hosted services and works closely with the teams that operate them.
 These teams ensure that security vulnerabilities are fixed and patches are deployed to all customer instances in a timely manner.

 Typically, service-related security events are communicated to customers by the service teams through direct notification or through the service dashboard or portal.
-In some instances, Cisco may disclose vulnerabilities through Security Advisories for Cisco-hosted cloud solutions in coordination with the service teams.
+In some instances, Cisco may disclose vulnerabilities through Security Advisories for Cisco cloud-hosted services in coordination with the service teams.

-In most cases, no user action is required because Cisco regularly patches hosted cloud solutions.
+In most cases, no user action is required because Cisco regularly patches cloud-hosted services.

 Third-Party Software Vulnerabilities